-Boardsailing BSA helps introduce basic boardsailing skills, equipment, and safety precautions; to encourage the development of skills that promote fitness and safe aquatic recreation; and to lay a foundation for more advanced and demanding boardsailing activities.
+Boardsailing BSA has been developed to introduce basic boardsailing skills, equipment, and safety precautions; to encourage the development of skills that promote fitness and safe aquatic recreation; and to lay a foundation for more advanced and demanding boardsailing activities.
 Any youth or adult who is registered with a troop, crew, or ship and completes the requirements is eligible for a patch and recognition card.
 The completed award application should be handled as directed by the council Training, Aquatics, or other committee.

-Note: Swim trunks emblem – The Boardsailing BSA patch is NOT worn on the uniform; it is worn on the left side of the swim trunks
+Swimsuit / swim trunks emblem – The Boardsailing BSA patch is NOT worn on the uniform or the sash; it is worn on the left side of the swimsuit / swim trunks